 These letters are very important in Slavic.
 Leaving out the haček (as is often done by native speakers in SMS language) has a negative impact on the understandability of Interslavic, because c s z are entirely different phonemes.

-The suggested alternative is cz sz zs.
-You can also use cx sx zx instead, which has the advantage of being consistent and unambiguous, but the disadvantage of being unnatural (and ugly in the eyes of many people).
-Poles can of course use cz sz ż.
+Because Poles do not have the letters on their keyboard, the suggested alternative for them is cz sz ż.
+Those who do not have ż on their keyboard either can use cz sz zs instead.
+An alternative solution is cx sx zx, which has the advantage of being consistent and unambiguous, but the disadvantage of being unnatural (and ugly in the eyes of many people).
 If your keyboard provides a similar alternative (for example ĉ ŝ ẑ if you are an Esperantist), it can be used as a substitute, too.

 Other options are better avoided.
 For example, ch sh zh has the disadvantage that West Slavs would read ch as h [x], while solutions involving non-letter characters (like c^, c*, c') make it look like computer code.
 At last, do not use characters like q or w (the so-called Volapük encoding) as substitutes, as this would only create confusion.

 The importance of ě (the so-called yat) lies in its pronunciation.
 Whereas in most languages e does not soften its preceding consonant, ě softens it in all languages except Slovene, Serbian and Macedonian, amounting for 96% of the speakers.
 It is therefore logical that this (rather considerable) distinction is made in Interslavic.
 The traditional solution is ě, which also makes for an good compromise between, for example, Serbian e and Croatian ije/je.
 This character has two disadvantages, though.
 The only languages that have ě in their alphabets are Czech and Sorbian, and its Cyrillic equivalent ѣ is not used in any living Slavic language nowadays, so that few people will even recognise it.